Living in a Dreamworld

 Unfortunately, life doesn’t always allow us to live the life we want to lead.
 Reality tends to overpower and take precedence over our fictitious imaginings, and, too often, we get called away from our dreamy wanderings.

-And yet being a dreamer tends to be considered as a criticism, as if it’s misspent time.
+And yet being a dreamer tends to be considered a criticism, as if it’s misspent time.

 Dreaming is a distraction from reality.
-It stops us doing things.
+It stops us from doing things.
 And it’s true; we will never get to a better place without making some sort of effort.
-If we want something to happen then it is always best to do something about it rather than to just think it.
+If we want something to happen, then it is always best to do something about it rather than just think about it.

 In the future, the line between fiction and reality will become increasingly blurred.
 Even now, we can sometimes emerge from a life-like dream and wonder whether or not it really happened.
-A dream can be so vivid that it can feel real; we can wonder if it may actually have been for real.
+A dream can be so vivid that it feels real; we can wonder whether it actually happened.
 Dazed and confused, we can emerge from a dream wondering which world we actually belong to.

-And the beauty of it is that dreaming offers a world that we can keep going back to.
+And the beauty of it is that dreaming offers a world we can keep returning to.
 We can relive the same thing or move on to new events.
-If we don’t like something then we can go somewhere else; if we don’t like someone then we can exclude them from our world.
+If we don’t like something, then we can go somewhere else; if we don’t like someone, then we can exclude them from our world.
 The choice is always ours.